Bus Routes & School Zones

 The Williamson County School Board establishes school zones for the district.
 School zones may change when a building becomes over its student capacity or when the district opens new schools.
 Due to rapid growth in Williamson County, we can only guarantee school zones for one year.
 Please note that you must reside in Williamson County to attend Williamson County Schools.

-Information about your zoned school for the 2020-2021 school year is available through Infofinder.
-Bus stop, times and the bus number will be available mid-July.
+Information about your zoned school is available through Infofinder.
 To view the details about your address, enter your street address with the street type abbreviated.
 For example: enter Rd. for Road or St. for Street and leave the zip code field blank.
 Select search to view the zoned school and bus stop information.

 To request your student(s) to attend a school they are not zoned for, please complete our Out of Zone online application for consideration and processing.
 Follow the instructions listed to create an account and complete the application request.
 All correspondence regarding the request status will occur through email once you register and submit the information.
-The deadline to apply is May 15, 2020 for all requests except those related to residential moves.
+The deadline to apply is May 15, 2021 for all requests except those related to residential moves and program of study applications.